ff6347/named-css-colors-search-react/README.md

 # Named CSS Colors Search React

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-React app built with Vite to search named CSS colors.
+React app built with Astro to search named CSS colors.
 Used in my seminar fundamentals of digital communicaiton at university of arts Braunschweig.

+## Features

+- [x] Search for named CSS colors
+- [x] Copy color to clipboard
+- [x] API: Get a random named CSS color
+- [x] API: Get a random named CSS color of a given size
+- [x] API: Get a named CSS color of a given size and color
+- [ ] Save favorite colors to local storage
+- [ ] Get color overview for named CSS colors

+## API

+API is build with hono.
+Following endpoints are available:

+- GET `/api/`
+- GET `/api/[size]`
+- GET `/api/size/[color]`
+- GET `/api/[width]/[height]/[color]`

+Returns a SVG image with the given width, height (if not given, width is used) and color (if not given, a random color is used).

 ## Installation